 Bad Writing By the Numbers

 In 2016, business communications expert Josh Bernoff surveyed 547 businesspeople, including writers, editors, managers, directors, supervisors, executives, analysts, and consultants.
 He found that, on average, businesspeople spent 20.4 hours per week writing and 25.5 hours per week reading.
-And they were not pleased with what they read: 81% felt that poorly written material wasted their time.
+These businesspeople were not pleased with what they read: 81% felt that poorly written material wasted their time.
 That wasted time amounts to six percent of American workforce wages.

 It’s time to address business’s communication problem.
 But how?
 Rigorous editing.

 In Bernoff’s survey, businesspeople complained that what they read was ineffective because it was too long, poorly organized, unclear, jargon filled, and imprecise.
 Most of those deficiencies can be improved through editing, yet, writers report spending only spent 19% of their time revising their work.
 With that meager investment in revision, it’s no surprise the final product was ineffective.